UVADS/reinforcement_learning/09_safety_in_ml/paper_dead_end_discovery_questions.md

 1) What was novel about this approach?

-2) What are important benefits?

-3) What is treatment security?
-How can it be estimated?

-4) How does the approach mitigate undesirable behavior?
-Speak to value functions Q_D and Q_R
+2) How does the approach mitigate undesirable behavior?
+Speak to value functions $Q_D$ and $Q_R$

-5) In the infographic, find the critical point before Dead Ends are certain
+3) In the infographic, find the critical point before the Dead Ends

-6) Was there anything unclear or surprising in the blog?
+4) Was there anything unclear or surprising in the blog?

-7) Does this approach seem to work?
+5) Does this approach seem to work?
 State any supporting evidence provided by the authors.

-8) Discuss anything which you feel is a limitation to the approach
+6) Discuss anything which you feel is a limitation to the approach